pbosilj/veg-seg/README.md

                         How often the current loss is displayed (in iterations).
   -se SAVE_EPOCH, --save-epoch SAVE_EPOCH
                         How often the current model is saved (in epochs).
-  -n NET_OUT_NAME, --net-out-name NET_OUT_NAME
+  -n FILENAME_PREFIX, --net-out-name FILENAME_PREFIX
                         Prefix of the saved model filenames.
-  -m MODEL, --model MODEL
+  -m PATH, --model PATH
                         Path to the pre-trained model file.
   -t {continue,finetune}, --training_mode {continue,finetune}
                         Mode in which to continue training. `continue` loads the optimiser and continues training with saved settings. `finetune` loads the model only and reinitialises the optimiser with